MusicDataset/md_homepage/content/musics/t/TranscendentalEtudeNo.9'Ricordanza'(1)-Franz Liszt.md

 ---
-title: Franz Liszt - Transcendental Etude No. 9 'Ricordanza' (1)
+title: Transcendental Etude No. 9 'Ricordanza' (1)
 description: This is the description for Transcendental Etude No. 9 'Ricordanza' by Franz Liszt
 composers: [Franz Liszt]
 periods: [Romantic]